draeger-lab/SPECIMEN/docs/source/hqtb/run-pipeline.rst

 - medium:

     The media, either for analysis or gapfilling can be entered into the pipeline via a config file (each).
-    The config files are from the `refineGEMS <https://github.com/draeger-lab/refinegems>`__ :footcite:p:`bauerle2023genome` toolbox and access the in-build medium database of refinegems and additionally allow for manual adjustment / external input.
+    The config files are from the `refineGEMs <https://github.com/draeger-lab/refinegems>`__ :footcite:p:`bauerle2023genome` toolbox and access its in-build medium database and additionally allow for manual adjustment / external input.

     A examplary config file can be accessed using the following command: